Azure/azure-kusto-labs/k8s-container-log-analytics/fluent-bit/README.md

 https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create<br>
 Do not create an event hub, just the event hub namespace.

-5. Create a shared access policy for the Azure Event Hub namespace and save the primary connection string for use in the lab https://docs.microsoft.com/en-us/azure/event-hubs/authenticate-shared-access-signature
+5. Create a shared access policy for the Azure Event Hub namespace and save the primary connection string for use in the lab <br>
+https://docs.microsoft.com/en-us/azure/event-hubs/authenticate-shared-access-signature

-6. Create an Azure Kubernetes cluster, node size Standard_DS2_v2, with 3 nodes, in the subnet created in step 3 https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster
+6. Create an Azure Kubernetes cluster, node size Standard_DS2_v2, with 3 nodes, in the subnet created in step 3 <br>
+https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster

 ### 4.2.
 CLI tools install